TsinghuaDatabaseGroup/VTree/README.md

 -----

-For better understanding of our code, we provide example(New York Road Network dataset) File use: (Note the file input format)
+For better understanding of our code, we provide example(Northwest USA Road Network dataset) File use: (Note the file input format)
         NW.vedge (graph edge file)
 simple run is run